-2.32 The SD Act requires that the Attorney-General table in Parliament a report setting out the information required by section 50 each year.
-Chapter 4 of this report contains the information required to be presented under the SD Act.
+The SD Act requires that each year the Attorney-General table in Parliament a report setting out the information required by section 50 of the SD Act.
+Chapter 3 of this report contains the information required to be presented under the SD Act.

+CHAPTER TWO

-CHAPTER 3 - DEVELOPMENTS IN THE REPORTING PERIOD
+DEVELOPMENTS IN THE REPORTING PERIOD

-3.1 This chapter sets out the principal legislative developments and judicial decisions relating to the SD Act which occurred during the reporting period.
+This chapter sets out the principal legislative developments and judicial decisions relating to the SD Act which occurred during the reporting period.